South Asian Studies

 B.A., Haverford College; M.A., M.Phil., Ph.D., Columbia University

 Pendleton Hall East Rm.
 245

-I organize and conduct research and methodology workshops for students and faculty in Indonesia and Pakistan.
-I consult on educational and labor rights issues with agencies of the governments of India, Indonesia, and Pakistan.
-I served on a U.S. federal advisory committee on international labor issues.
-I also appear as an expert witness in political asylum hearings.
+I have conducted research and methodology workshops for students and faculty in Indonesia and Pakistan; consulted on educational and labor rights issues with committees and departments of the U.S. government and advised a U.S. federal advisory committee on international labor issues; and testified as an expert witness in forced labor and political asylum hearings.

 My publications, and syllabi, can be found on my web page.